javaee/grizzly/README.md

 - Oracle JDK 1.8 for 2.4.x and master branches.
 - Oracle JDK 1.7 for 2.3.x.

+Apache Maven 3.3.9 or later in order to build and run the tests.

 ### Installing

 See https://javaee.github.io/grizzly/dependencies.html for the maven